TheShoutingParrot/vgcp/README.md

 # Victor's Graphical Chess Program

+WARNING: This version's (00-0011) new features haven't been tested well and this version may have unexpected bugs.

 vgcp is a simple graphical chess UI which uses SDL2 and is written in C.

 vgcp has been tested on Ubuntu, Void Linux, Arch Linux and MacOS.